The Infant & Toddler Forum (ITF) has launched an online training programme to support Making Every Contact Count (MECC) implementation.

 Judy More, Paediatric Dietitian and Member of the ITF, who has developed the Ten Steps programmes for healthy pregnancy, infancy and toddlers, said: “The Ten Steps series are incorporated within the context of the CHAT programme to effectively combine the HCS and the guidance to help form healthy habits.
 If those professionals who have contact with young families used a consistent, empowerment style of communication with their clients, obesity rates in under-fives could be reduced through prevention which would have a positive impact on long-term population health.”

-For more information on the face-to-face training contact info@infant&toddlerforum.org.
-The online resources are available from www.infantandtoddlerforum.org/health-childcare-professionals/healthy-conversation.
+For more information on the face-to-face training contact firstname.lastname@example.org.
+The online resources are available from https://infantandtoddlerforum.org/health-and-childcare-professionals/healthy-conversation.